Azure-Samples/active-directory-b2c-dotnet-desktop/README.md

 ---
 page_type: sample
-description: "This sample shows how to use the MSAL for .NET to get an access token and call an API secured by Azure AD B2C."
 languages:
 - csharp
 products:
-- dotnet
 - azure
-- azure-active-directory
+description: "This simple sample demonstrates how to use the Microsoft Authentication Library (MSAL) for .NET to get an access token and call an API secured by Azure AD B2C."
-urlFragment: wpf-app-signing-useres-azure-ad
+urlFragment: active-directory-b2c-dotnet-desktop
 ---

 # WPF application signing in users with Azure Active Directory B2C and calling an API